On the whole, I prefer the future: it’s where I intend to spend the coming years.

 From the 40s through to the 80s, governments built up to 250,000 houses a year.
 They owned and defended major industries on our behalf, and the key strategy of any government was to have full employment and proper apprenticeships for anyone who wanted them.

-Wages were high, growth was almost constant, unions ensured jobs were safe, education was free, productivity was strong, healthcare was well funded, and housing was cheap.
+Prior to that, wages were high, growth was almost constant, unions ensured jobs were safe, education was free, productivity was strong, healthcare was well funded, and housing was cheap.

 On the equivalent household income of £25,000 you could buy a house in London, own a car, and start a family.
 This is described neatly here.